 TARZAN of the APES: The Artist Edition Signed and Numbered Ltd 50

 Neal was able to obtain 50 copies of this very limited book for himself which he signed and numbered.
-This one would have a TORSO SKETCH in it, similar to the image shown.

 The Artist Edition of Tarzan of the Apes limited to 600 numbered sets signed by the artists and contributors.
 Neal has 50 of these which he has signed on the second page and numbered.
 You can not choose the number.